Components

 })

-• The first one, requireContext lets you define the components that will be registered as regular sync components, to be included in the main webpack bundle.
+requireContextlets you define the components that will be registered as regular sync components, to be included in the main webpack bundle. - The second one,

 # Default Convention